Keegan Bradley wins Zozo for first PGA Tour win in 4 years - WHIZ News

 “I couldn’t keep things together.
 I don’t know what’s wrong with me,” he said.

-He bogeyed two of the last five holes, but came through with a key birdie putt on the 17th to give him a two-shot lead going into the 18th ahead of playing partners Fowler and Putnam.
+He bogeyed two of the last five holes, but dropped a 20-foot birdie putt on the 17th to give him a two-shot lead going into the 18th ahead of playing partners Fowler and Putnam.

 “I realized if I made this putt I’d have a two-shot lead,” he said. ”And I just buried it.
 The perfect putt.
 It was meant to be and I’m proud of the way I handled that hole.